 It depends on how you define win-win.
 A real win-win between China and Poland would mean we’re doing business together, growing together, supporting each other and creating opportunities for each other.
 This, I think, is the definition of win-win here.
 Of course, if you look at trade volumes, it’s not a win-win because Poland imports more goods from China – but I think the win-win here should be equality and support.

-Darren Chong is the Director and Head of the China Business Group at PwC Poland & CEE, with a network of 29 countries across the region.
+Darren Chong is the CEE Clients and Markets Director and China Business Group Leader at PwC Polska.
 He obtained his Bachelor’s Degree in Malaysia, MBA in India, and MSc from the Lancaster University in the UK.
 Chong has a Ph.D. in Economics and HR Management from the SGH Warsaw School of Economics and has worked and lived in China, India, Malaysia, Philippines and UK.